alexconst/vagrant_recipes/README.md

 ```

-# How To box lifecycle
+# How To: box lifecycle

 ## add a box to the pool
 ```bash